 Some FSAs require funds to be used by the end of the tax year.

 Our plan offers a grace period of 2.5 months in which you can incur expenses that can be reimbursed from the prior plan year account(s).
-See the FSA Plan Document for details about the grace period.

 If you have not used the prior plan year's funds by the end of the grace period, remaining funds are forfeited.